By KENNETH DEL VECCHIO

 As it turns out, Cohen did perpetrate some criminal offenses.
-Yesterday, he pled guilty to multiple counts of tax evasion and bank fraud; the prosecution has a valid case against him for these offenses.
+In late August, he pled guilty to multiple counts of tax evasion and bank fraud; the prosecution has a valid case against him for these offenses.
 He also pled guilty to making illegal campaign contributions, which was a specious legal disposition, at best.
 The guilty plea to that offense underscores the outrage that many inside (and outside) the legal community felt when Cohen’s properties were raided.
 Why?

 Because in obtaining this particular allocution of guilt from Cohen, the prosecutors had relied upon evidence, including conversations between then-presidential candidate Trump and Cohen, that directly violated Donald Trump’s attorney-client relationship.
 This is not only a frightening affront to the president, but to all Americans.